dborisenko/dborisenko.github.io/_posts/2018-04-30-polymorphic-front-end-on-scalajs-react-with-shapeless.md

 In this code I use shapeless `Poly1` to make polymorphism for my platform and depending on case (the only implemented part here is `SemanticUiWebDom`, which is [Semantic UI](https://semantic-ui.com/) web platform, rendered to DOM directly) decides which component it can render and return it respectively.

-So, the idea is _to create multiple atomic and small controls for each platform and complex composite screens where we just specify what type of contols we would like to combine and on compile time we assemble absolutely polymorphic view_.
+So, the idea is _to create multiple atomic and small controls for each platform and complex composite screens where we just specify what platform (type of contols) we would like to combine and on compile time we assemble absolutely polymorphic view_.
 The composite screen might look like this:

 ```scala
 import japgolly.scalajs.react.ScalaComponent